AestheticAkhmad/Shadowing_Effect_Deforestation_Detection/README.md

 ## Accuracy of the algorithm is around 73%

+## Install dependencies before using
+1. Go to the project folder
+2. In terminal run: pip install -r requirements.txt

 ## How to run:
 1. Download as zip
 2. Exctract all files